Redundancy: 19 things you should know

 You probably have no idea how to begin handling this situation, so, in this post, I’m going to explain the 19 things you need to know about how you can survive your redundancy.

 This is because I realized most of the information online deals with the legal and practical aspects surrounding redundancy and retrenchments.
-I couldn’t find practical information on how as an individual I should cope with the emotional and psychological impact of my redundancy.
+I couldn’t find practical information on how as an individual you should cope with the emotional and psychological impact of redundancy.

-Here are my 19 ways to come to grips with the emotional aftermath and the practical realities of losing your job and survive.
+19 ways to deal with the emotional aftermath and the realities of losing your job

-Redundancy is becoming increasingly common and will continue to have an increasing impact upon us as individuals, our families and the community.
+Redundancy is becoming increasingly common and will continue to have an increasing impact upon individuals, families and the community.
 With many businesses moving to:

 - Employers wanting to reduce costs through the reduction of their workforce